fr258/RedCrossApp/README.md

 # RedCrossApp
 created with Donghui Li
-Proof of concept-- server is not live, passwords are not secured To run: run server with `./gradlew clean run`
+Proof of concept-- server is not live, passwords are not secured
+To run: run server with `./gradlew clean run`
 Client side is android studio project
+sample user fr258/pass, sample admin admin/admin